CleanBC Better Homes requires that heat load calculations be completed for the following programs:

 The CleanBC Better Homes and Home Renovation Rebate Program requires that load calculations are performed to qualify for a rebate in dual-fuel heating systems.
 While CleanBC strongly recommends load calculations be completed for all heat pump installations, at this time, the requirement only applies to air-source heat pump installations that are combined with a natural gas or propane furnace as backup.
 Please see below for the load calculation requirements for dual-fuel systems.

 Heat Load Calculation Requirements

 Rule-of-thumb equipment sizing will not be accepted.

 Contractors can perform the load calculation by using any of the following options:

 - the HRAI Residential Heat Loss & Heat Gain technical manual in combination with the Microsoft Excel-based spreadsheets supplied with the CAN/CSA F280-12 standard

 - a software that uses the CAN/CSA F280-12 calculation methodology.
-Two recommended options are TECA’s Quality First software and Right-F280.
+Recommended options include TECA’s Quality First software, Right-F280, and HOT2000 Full House Reports.

 - a software or worksheet that uses the CAN/CSA F280-90 calculation methodology.